Ezka77/xen-orchestra-ce/README.md

 ### With Docker-Compose

-The most simple way is to use docker-compose.
+The most simple way is to use `docker compose`.
 Redis is not in this docker, so we need to connect XOA-CE to a Redis database, the docker-compose file in the github repos will take care of this and assure persistance.

 ```
 git clone https://github.com/Ezka77/xen-orchestra-ce.git
-docker-compose up
+docker compose up
 ```

 or just use the docker compose file ([direct link](https://raw.githubusercontent.com/Ezka77/xen-orchestra-ce/master/docker-compose.yml)):
 ```
 curl -o docker-compose.yml https://raw.githubusercontent.com/Ezka77/xen-orchestra-ce/master/docker-compose.yml
-docker-compose up
+docker compose up
 ```

 Xen Orchestra should be available on: http://localhost:8000